On the topology of random complexes built over stationary point processes: Betti numbers of random geometric complexes

-\begin{thm}[Disappearence of homology groups for Vietoris--Rips complexes] Let $\Phi$ be the Ginibre point process.
-Then there exists a $C_{d,k} > 0$ such that for $r_n \geq C_{d,k}(\log n)^{\frac{1}{4}},$ we have that w.h.p.\ $\beta_k(R(\Phi_n,r_n)) = 0,$ $k \geq 1.$ \end{thm} The proof uses the discrete Morse theoretic approach (see \cite{Forman02}) similar to that of \cite[Theorem 5.1]{Kahle11} and the reader is referred to that proof and the appendix in \cite{Kahle11} for missing details.
-As in \cite[Theorem 5.1]{Kahle11}, our proof actually shows topological $k$-connectivity though we do not state it here explicitly to avoid defining further topological notions. \begin{proof} As the point process is simple and stationary, index the points in $\Phi$ as $X_1,X_2,...$ such that $\|X_1\| < \|X_2\| < \|X_3\| < \ldots$.
-Define $V$ to be the collection of pairs of simplices $(V_1,V_2),$ $V_1 \subset V_2$ with
+The proof uses the discrete Morse theoretic approach (see \cite {Forman02}) similar to that of~\cite{Kahle11}, Theorem 5.1, and the reader is referred to that proof and the Appendix in~\cite{Kahle11} for missing details.
+As in \cite{Kahle11}, Theorem 5.1, our proof actually shows topological $k$-connectivity, though we do not state it here explicitly to avoid defining further topological notions.